Ericsson/codechecker/docs/permissions.md

 The basic permission to access analysis results stored in the product.
-With this permission, the user can browse analysis results, comment, set detection status, etc.
+With this permission, the user can browse analysis results, comment, set review status, etc.

 #### <a name="product-store"></a> `PRODUCT_STORE`